Quebec Quebec, Canada Travel Guide

 The city hums with year-round festivals, from the world-renowned Winter Carnival in February to the Festival d'été de Québec in July, showing its lively spirit.

-Impressive height, stunning natural beauty.
+Impressive height, breathtaking natural scenery.

 Pastoral charm, local farms, artisan producers.